Imatra

 Imatra lies on the border with Russia.
-On the other side of the border, 7 km away from the centre of Imatra, lies the Russian town of Svetogorsk.
+On the other side of the border, 7 km away from the centre of Imatra, lies the Russian town of Svetogorsk (Enso)).
 The city of St. Petersburg is situated 210 km to the southeast, the Finnish capital Helsinki is 230 km away and Lappeenranta, the nearest Finnish city, is 37 km away.

 The main employers are the pulp and paper manufacturer Stora Enso Oyj, the City of Imatra, the engineering steel manufacturer Ovako Bar Oy Ab and the Finnish Border Guard.
 As of October 2003, the total number of employees was 12,423.
 As of December 2004, 1,868 people were employed by the City of Imatra.
 The city's nicknames include Imis, Ibiza and Nahkalippis City (leather baseball cap city).
 Due to its location close to the border, Russian tourists are a common sight in the city, and Russian tourism is a boon to the local economy.
 Most people shop in Imatra, and Imatra's tax-free sales are the third largest among Finnish cities (only Helsinki and Lappeenranta are ahead).

 The name of Imatra is thought to derive from a pre-Finno-Ugric language.
 The lightning symbols on Imatra's coat of arms refer to the power plants that were built in the early 1920s at the Tainionkoski and Imatrankoski rapids.
 The coat of arms was designed by Olof Eriksson and approved by the Imatra Town Council on 9 August 1950.
 The Ministry of the Interior approved the coat of arms for use on 25 October of the same year.